JARGON8/SFLM_L3_Apprenticeship/Knowledge_Base/leadership_models.md

 # Leadership & People Management

 As a Security First Line Manager apprentice, I recognise that my role is not only to ensure operational effectiveness but also to lead, motivate, and support the people I work with.
 Security teams perform best when leadership is adaptable, welfare is prioritised, and recognition is consistent.
-Below I outline the main approaches I apply and develop through my apprenticeship.
+This section reflects what I have learned during my apprenticeship, aligned to UK standards and official guidance.

 ---

 ## Situational Leadership, Coaching, and Feedback

-I have learned that there is no single “best” leadership style.
-Through the **Situational Leadership model (Hersey & Blanchard)**, I adapt my approach depending on the competence and commitment of the individual or team:
+I apply the **Situational Leadership model (Hersey & Blanchard)**, adapting my approach depending on the competence and commitment of the individual or team:

-- **Directing (high task, low relationship):** Useful with new staff who need close guidance, such as new starters learning site procedures.
+- **Directing:** High task, low relationship – used with new staff who need close guidance.
-- **Coaching (high task, high relationship):** Balances guidance with encouragement; helpful when team members are developing confidence.
+- **Coaching:** High task, high relationship – balancing guidance with encouragement when team members are developing.
-- **Supporting (low task, high relationship):** Suitable when staff are competent but need motivation or reassurance, e.g. during a difficult shift.
+- **Supporting:** Low task, high relationship – encouraging competent officers who need motivation or reassurance.
-- **Delegating (low task, low relationship):** Appropriate when staff are skilled, experienced, and trusted to perform tasks independently.
+- **Delegating:** Low task, low relationship – allowing skilled and trusted staff to perform tasks independently.

-Alongside situational leadership, I apply **coaching techniques**: asking open questions, encouraging self-reflection, and guiding officers to find their own solutions rather than always giving direct instructions.

-**Feedback** is another critical element.
-I practise delivering it in a way that is:
+Alongside this, I use **coaching techniques** (open questions, active listening, reflection) to encourage problem-solving.

+Feedback is structured to be:
-- **Timely:** given close to the event.
+- **Timely** – given close to the event.
-- **Specific:** focusing on behaviours, not personalities.
+- **Specific** – focused on behaviours, not personalities.
-- **Balanced:** recognising what went well before addressing improvements.
+- **Balanced** – recognising positives as well as improvements.
-- **Constructive:** suggesting clear actions or alternatives.
+- **Constructive** – with clear, practical actions.

+📖 **Standards & Guidance:**
+- [GovS 007: Security (UK Government Functional Standard)](https://assets.publishing.service.gov.uk/media/613a195bd3bf7f05b694d647/GovS_007-_Security.pdf) – defines accountability and responsibilities in security management.
+- [BS 10800:2020 – Provision of Security Services, Code of Practice](https://knowledge.bsigroup.com/products/provision-of-security-services-code-of-practice) – includes requirements for staffing, training, performance monitoring, and leadership responsibility.

 ---

 ## Motivation and Recognition in Security Teams

-I have seen first-hand that security officers work better when they feel valued.
-During my apprenticeship, I have studied motivational theories (e.g. **Maslow’s hierarchy of needs** and **Herzberg’s two-factor theory**) and applied them to real workplace situations:
+Through my apprenticeship I have studied motivational theories (e.g. **Maslow’s Hierarchy of Needs** and **Herzberg’s Two-Factor Theory**) and applied them to the workplace:

-- **Basic needs:** Fair pay, safe working conditions, and reliable rostering are essential.
+- **Basic needs:** Fair pay, safe conditions, and reliable rostering.
-- **Belonging and esteem:** Recognition in team meetings or direct praise helps build pride and morale.
+- **Belonging and esteem:** Recognition in team meetings, or passing on client praise, builds morale.
-- **Growth:** Offering development opportunities (e.g. training, mentoring, shadowing senior officers) motivates staff to see security as a career rather than just a job.
+- **Growth:** Training, mentoring, and shadowing opportunities encourage staff to see security as a career.

-Recognition does not always need to be formal.
-A genuine “thank you,” passing positive feedback from a client, or highlighting good practice in a debrief can be very powerful.
-I also make sure that recognition is **fair and inclusive** across the team to avoid perceptions of favouritism.
+Recognition is powerful when it is **fair, consistent, and inclusive**.
+It may be as simple as thanking someone personally or sharing good practice during a debrief.

+📖 **Standards & Guidance:**
+- [BS 10800:2020](https://knowledge.bsigroup.com/products/provision-of-security-services-code-of-practice) – emphasises staff support and role clarity as part of service provision.
+- [Improving Security Culture (UK Government Guidance)](https://www.security.gov.uk/policy-and-guidance/improving-security-culture/) – highlights that a positive culture relies on visible leadership and consistent reinforcement.

 ---

 ## Managing Welfare, Rostering, Fatigue, and Fairness

-Security work often involves **long shifts, night work, and public interaction**, which can affect welfare and performance.
-As a developing leader, I take the following responsibilities seriously:

-- **Welfare:** I monitor team wellbeing during shifts, ensuring officers take breaks and raising concerns if someone is unfit for duty.
-I am also learning to spot signs of stress or fatigue and to encourage use of welfare support services if available.
+Leadership in security also means taking responsibility for welfare, rostering, and fairness.
+I have learned to:

+- **Monitor welfare:** Checking that officers take breaks, have hydration, and are fit for duty.
-- **Rostering:** Fair rostering is essential to maintain morale.
-I aim to balance operational needs with individual circumstances, ensuring shifts are distributed fairly and preferences are considered where possible.
+- **Roster fairly:** Balancing operational needs with staff availability and preferences where possible.
-- **Fatigue management:** I have learned about the risks of long working hours, especially in 12-hour patterns.
-I promote safe practices such as ensuring adequate rest, rotating roles during shifts, and raising concerns if excessive hours are impacting safety.
+- **Manage fatigue:** Avoiding excessive long shifts, rotating roles during duty, and raising concerns if staff are overstretched.
-- **Fairness:** I apply policies consistently, communicate decisions clearly, and listen to staff concerns.
-By treating colleagues with respect and fairness, I build trust and credibility as a leader.
+- **Apply fairness:** Making consistent, transparent decisions and listening to staff concerns to build trust.

+📖 **Standards & Guidance:**
+- [BS 10800:2020](https://knowledge.bsigroup.com/products/provision-of-security-services-code-of-practice) – details expectations for staffing levels, working arrangements, and monitoring.
+- [GovS 007: Security](https://assets.publishing.service.gov.uk/media/613a195bd3bf7f05b694d647/GovS_007-_Security.pdf) – emphasises accountability and clear role responsibilities.
+- [HMG Personnel Security Controls](https://www.gov.uk/government/publications/hmg-personnel-security-controls/hmg-personnel-security-controls-html) – guidance on staff integrity, vetting, and fairness in security management.

 ---

 ## Reflection

-Through this apprenticeship, I have developed a clearer understanding that **effective leadership in security is about people first, process second**.
-While I must ensure compliance, vigilance, and discipline, I can only achieve this by leading in a way that adapts to different situations, motivates my team, and safeguards their welfare.
-This approach directly supports the behaviours required in the ST0330 standard: professionalism, courtesy, calmness, confidentiality, customer focus, and integrity.
+I have developed a clearer understanding that **effective leadership in security is about people first, process second**.
+While compliance, vigilance, and discipline remain essential, I can only achieve them by:

+- Adapting my style to the individual and situation.
+- Motivating and recognising staff fairly.
+- Safeguarding welfare through responsible rostering and support.

+This approach reflects the professional behaviours required in the ST0330 standard: professionalism, courtesy, calmness, confidentiality, customer focus, and integrity.